 90 percent of all flying squirrel species exist only in Asia.

 A giant red flying squirrel (Petaurista petaurista) perches on a branch in Sabah, Malaysia.
 (Photo: vil.sandi/Flickr)

 Wild flying squirrels can be found on three continents, but they aren't evenly distributed.
 Forty of 43 known species are endemic to Asia, meaning they naturally exist nowhere else on Earth.
 And relatives of flying squirrels have inhabited parts of Asia for roughly 160 million years, according to new research on flying-mammal fossils that hail from the age of dinosaurs.
 As the New York Times reports:

 Asia has played another key role in flying-squirrel history, according to a 2013 study, with dense forests offering both a refuge and a diversification center.
 These habitats may have saved flying squirrels during glacial periods, but they also slowly split up and reconnected over time, a process that can spur new species to evolve.

 Even if Asian forests did all that, however, many now face growing threats from large-scale deforestation and human-induced climate change, both of which are happening far more quickly than the natural changes endured by ancient flying squirrels.
 "Based on this work," the study's authors wrote, "we predict a bleak future for the flying squirrels, one which is closely associated with the fate of forests in Asia."

 Only 3 flying squirrels are native to the New World.

 Flying squirrels exist across a large swath of North and Central America, except for sparsely treed places like deserts, grasslands and tundra.
 They've adapted to a wide range of forests in dramatically different climates, from Honduras to Quebec and Florida to Alaska.
-Yet unlike their highly diverse relatives in Asia, all these American flying squirrels hail from just two species: the northern flying squirrel and its similar-looking relative, the southern flying squirrel (Glaucomys volans).
+Yet unlike their highly diverse relatives in Asia, all these American flying squirrels hail from just three species.
+There's the northern flying squirrel and the southern flying squirrel (Glaucomys volans), plus the Humboldt's flying squirrel (Glaucomys oregonensis), identified as a species in 2017 after previously being classified as a subspecies of northern flying squirrel.